Glen Highland Farm

 Founder, Executive Director & President

 Reviewing a career of work usually leads you to write a pretty standard biography of experiences but now that I'm here, committed to Glen Highland, the past is barely relevant.
-Gone are the schedules and timelines, meeting other people's needs; gone are the political agendas manufactured to suit someone's ego; gone are the pressure cooker environments where everything is critical yet totally out of proportion.... instead, what I experience with rescue work is far more gentle, yet more demanding in a very different way.
-I am now working 24/7, not because of the internet, but because animals need you up by 6am, filling their tummies and back out at 8pm, for a final piece of business.
+Gone are the schedules and timelines, meeting other people's needs.
+Gone are the political agendas manufactured to suit someone's ego, gone are the pressure cooker environments where everything is critical yet totally out of proportion.
+Instead, what I experience with rescue work is far more gentle, yet more demanding in a very different way.
+I work 24/7, not because of the internet, but because animals need you up by 6am, filling their tummies and back out at 8pm, for a final piece of business.
 Their bark for attention is so honest, so direct (unlike the business world) and so easily handled...they just want to be with you.

 Ever since the age of five, I'd dreamt of helping animals who were hurt, abandoned or uncared for.
 In fact, I prayed every night for the safe-keeping of those in danger.